rxxsta/25daysofchristmas/challenges/day1_Web-Challenge.md

 ## Challenge 3: Finding mcinventory's christmas request

 So, we know that out usernames are being used as part of the cookie.
-So what happens if we make our OWN cookie and try to change that part to "mcinventory".
+So what happens if we make our OWN cookie and try to change that part to "mcinventory"??
 Let's try it.

 ### Trying to pretend to be mcinventory by changing our cookie